Skincare Must-Haves: 10 Essential Products, According to Dermatologists

-Dr. Rhonda Q. Klein is a board certified dermatologist current only on staff at Connecticut Dermatology Group.
+Dr. Rhonda Q. Klein is a board-certified dermatologist from Modern Dermatology in Westport, CT.
 She boasts experience in all medical, surgical, and cosmetic areas of dermatology, and she was named a 2016 Top Doctor by Connecticut Magazine.
 Previously, she served as Chief Dermatology Resident at Yale-New Haven Hospital and Chief of Dermatology at Bridgeport Hospital.

 Dr. Bobby Buka currently runs his own dermatology practice with offices in seven different locations across Manhattan, Brooklyn, and Long Island City.
 He is also a member of the American Academy of Dermatology.

 Dr. Amy Lewis is a board certified dermatologist with her own private practice in Manhattan, specializing in cosmetic and laser dermatology.
 Dr. Lewis founded the Cosmetic Dermatology Clinic at Yale Dermatologic Surgery and is also a clinical assistant professor of dermatology at Yale University School of Medicine.